ml5js/Intro-ML-Arts-IMA-F19/README.md

 The course will be two (2) times per week for one hour and thirty minutes (1:30) for a total of 14 weeks.

 ## ASSIGNMENTS
 There will be regular assignments that are relevant the class material.
-These assignments must be documented (written description, photos, screenshots, screen recording, code, and video all qualify based on the assignment) on the class website.
-Each assignment is due by class time one week after they are assigned unless stated otherwise.
+These assignments must be documented (written description, photos, screenshots, screen recording, code, and video all qualify based on the assignment) on a web platform such as a blog or google doc.
+You are required to link to your assignment from the course repo (you may choose to use a privately shared google doc or password protected website if you prefer.)
+The due dates are specified on the assignment page.

 It is expected that you will spend 6 to 8 hours a week on the class outside of class itself.
 This will include reviewing material, reading, watching video, completing assignments and so on.
 Please budget your time accordingly.